-What with The Witcher TV series and Gwent singleplayer on our horizons and not so far away, and with periodic sales of the Witcher games coming and going, it's pretty much always a great time to delve into The Witcher books—but particularly in advance of and to prepare for the Netflix show series.
-It's likely to be a fair way off, according to the creators, but we're willing to put good money on it being a great success due to its close (ish) proximity to Game of Thrones styles and sensibilities.
-Plus those fasns will be burning hard for something else to watch.
+What with The Witcher TV series releasing later this year and with periodic sales of the Witcher games coming and going, it's pretty much always a great time to delve into The Witcher books—but particularly in advance of and to prepare for the Netflix show series.
+Its Nilfgaardian armor is looking a tad wrinkly, but we're willing to put good money on the show being a success due to its close (ish) proximity to Game of Thrones styles and sensibilities.
+Plus those fans will be burning hard for something else to watch.
 So to prepare and/or pass that time, it really does help to remember that The Witcher series was based on a book series, and that that book series is actually quite good and accessibly and will fill that Geralt-shaped hole in your life.

 Unfortunately its not quite as easy as one, two, three, and there are several mini series and ways that the books are compiled.
 However, we've have you covered.
 As a brief overview, the book series is written by Polish author Andrzej Sapkowski and follows a man named Geralt who happens to be a Witcher—someone attuned with supernatural abilities and trained from childhood to battle beasts that threaten the public.
 Of course, the books are about more than that: there’s plenty of drama, sex, politics and even some comedy, but the central arc follows Geralt as he protects Ciri, a princess whose country has been conquered and becomes a witcher-in-training.